Germany, Denmark, European Commission, and the UK support ambitious climate change mitigation projects in Colombia, Kenya and China

 The NAMA Facility provides tailor-made support for the implementation of highly ambitious and transformational NAMAs in developing countries.
 The Facility conducts competitive calls and selects the most ambitious and promising NAMA Support Projects for funding.

-The NAMA Facility is a joint programme of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), the UK Department of Energy and Climate Change (DECC), the Danish Ministry of Climate, Energy and Building (MCEB) and the European Commission.
+The NAMA Facility is a joint programme of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), the UK Department of Energy and Climate Change (DECC), the Danish Ministry of Energy, Utilities and Climate (EFKM) and the European Commission.

 So far, the NAMA Facility has made two calls for projects and 9 NAMA Support Projects are now receiving support.
 The selected NAMA Support Projects represent the most advanced and ambitious NAMAs worldwide.
 They cover different sectors such as transport, renewable energy, agriculture and forestry, and come from a range of countries.
 The NAMA Facility is currently supporting NSPs in Mexico, Costa Rica, Indonesia, Chile, Colombia, Peru, Thailand, Burkina Faso and Tajikistan.
 To learn more about the NAMA Facility portfolio, please click here.